 Wind Cave National Park Artist Proofs

 Artist Proofs are a true limited edition and represent the first 25 posters pulled from each print run.
 They are numbered 1-25, and are dated and signed.
 Each print features the color bars the pressman uses to make sure each print stays registered and colors stay consistent throughout the print run.
 Wind Cave National Park Artist Proofs are 13″ x 20″.

 Printed on superior-quality, artist-grade canvas, designed for museum display and gallery exhibitions.
 This 350 gsm, acid-free canvas has a tight, natural weave which maximizes image quality, while also revealing the texture of an artist’s canvas.
 Wind Cave National Park canvas prints are available in two sizes: 16″ x 24″ and 24″ x 36″, are shipped free and are ready to hang.

-Photographer and graphic artist, Rob Decker, studied photography with Ansel Adams in the summer of 1979 in Yosemite National Park, an experience that solidified his love of photography and our National Parks.
-Now he is on a journey to photograph and create iconic WPA-style posters of all 59 major national parks in time for the 100th anniversary of the National Park Service in 2016.
+Photographer and graphic artist Rob Decker studied photography with Ansel Adams in Yosemite National Park during the summer of 1979 when he was just 19.
+It was an experience solidified his love of photography and our National Parks.
+Now he is on a journey to photograph and create iconic WPA-style posters of all 59 major national parks as we celebrate the next 100 years of the National Park Service.

-Robert B. Decker – Limited Edition National Park Posters – www.National-Park-Posters.com
+Robert B. Decker – Limited Edition Wind Cave National Park Posters – www.National-Park-Posters.com